 Dr. Mackenzie (Neuropathology) and Dr. Hsiung, together with collaborators from the Mayo Clinic and UCSF, have identified a new mutation in a novel gene C9ORF72 responsible for frontotemporal dementia (FTD).

 Newer disease-modifying agents such as gamma secretase inhibitors that decrease amyloid production are also being investigated in prodromal AD.
 We are also a centre for the Alzheimer Disease Neuroimaging Initiative (ADNI), a multi-million project co-funded by the NIH and CIHR to develop early biomarkers for AD.

 Dr. Hsiung has also established a HIV-cognitive disorder clinic with the HIV team at St. Paul’s Hospital to examine the clinical and biological characteristics of HIV patients who are medically stable on highly active antiretroviral treatment (HAART) but continue to develop progressive cognitive impairment.

-We held a highly successful public forum during the month of January (Alzheimer Awareness Month) to update our clinic patients and families on the current research on dementia.
+We held a highly successful public forum every year (Alzheimer Awareness Month) to update our clinic patients and families on the current research on dementia.
 Our faculty has frequently provided advices and expert comments to the media (i.e. Globe and Mail, Vancouver Sun, Global News, and radio shows) regarding the newest discoveries in AD and dementia.

 - Dr. Foti